Broncho (band): History

 Their debut album Can't Get Past the Lips originally came out in 2011 on Guestroom Records and Austin-based CQ Records and was later rereleased by Fairfax Recordings in 2013.
 Broncho released their second album Just Enough Hip to Be Woman on September 16, 2014, on Dine Alone Records.
 The album received generally favorable reviews from the music press.

 The band's song "It's On" was played over the closing credits of "Females Only," the first episode of the third season of the HBO series Girls.
-"Try Me Out Sometime" was used in an advertisement for HBO Now and Movie 43.
-"Try Me Out Sometime" was also featured in the documentary, Valley Uprising.
-The track "Class Historian" was used in a commercial featuring Kate Hudson for her Fabletics brand of women's athletic clothing as well as Cartoon Network's bearstack campaign.
-"Class Historian" also appears on the soundtrack for Vacation, on the second episode of the second season of Santa Clarita Diet, and in the first episode of Reservation Dogs, while the kids sell their newly stolen Flaming Flamers product to locals.
-"Boys Got to Go" is featured on the soundtrack of the 2019 soccer video game, PES 2020.
+"Try Me Out Sometime" was used in an advertisement for HBO Now and in the film Movie 43, and was also featured in the documentary Valley Uprising.
+The track "Class Historian" was used in a commercial for Kate Hudson for her Fabletics brand of women's athletic clothing and Cartoon Network's bearstack campaign.
+It also appears on the soundtrack for Vacation, in the second episode of the second season of Santa Clarita Diet, in the first episode of Reservation Dogs and in the first gameplay trailer of the video-game Ananta.
+"Boys Got to Go" was featured on the soundtrack of the 2019 soccer video game PES 2020.

-Their fourth album Bad Behavior came out in 2018.
-Described as slightly more "pop" than their previous efforts, it has been well received nonetheless.
+Their fourth album, Bad Behavior, was released in 2018.
+Critics described it as more pop-oriented than the band's previous work, and it was generally well-received.